 I grew up on a farm near Kirksville, Missouri, the fictionalized setting of my first middle grade/young adult novel, The Feedsack Dress.
-During the summer I worked in the fields and garden, pumped water for the milk cows, and read books that carried me far away.
+Like its main character, I attended a one-room school.
+During the summer I worked in the fields and garden, pumped water for the milk cows, suffered through 4-H sewing projects, and read books that carried me far away.

-Soon after I Iearned to read, I wanted to write my own stories.
-As a teenager, I realized few writers earn a living writing novels.
-That knowledge and experience on Kirksville Senior High and Truman State newspapers prompted me to earn a Master’s in journalism at the University of Missouri.
+As soon as I Iearned to read, I wanted to create my own stories.
+Growing up, I realized many more people make a living writing nonfiction than fiction.
+I liked editing the Kirksville Senior High and Northeast Missouri State Teachers College (now Truman State) newspapers so much that I went on to a Master’s in journalism at the University of Missouri.

 Longing for adventure and an opportunity to do something worthwhile, I joined the year-old Peace Corps.
 As a Volunteer in Dessie, Ethiopia, I taught English in the province’s only high school and helped build a school at a leprosarium.
 The experience taught me the value of my American heritage (despite ideals not reached), deepened my curiosity about and appreciation for other cultures, and established lifelong friendships.
 Coming home after two years, I expanded my world by traveling for six months in the Middle East and Europe.

 My first editorial job, at the NEA Journal in Washington, D.C., taught me invaluable lessons about writing, editing, and planning.
 But I wanted to go abroad again.
 I joined the new United Nations Industrial Development Organization in Vienna, Austria.
 Here I watched colleagues from some sixty countries collaborate and enjoyed wonderful music, scenery, and friendships.
 The bureaucratic language and stiff technical editing, however, were damaging my writing.
 I quit.
 I returned to the States the long, slow way, through Asia and Australia.